CoolCoder54323/BasketballClone/README.md

 # NBA All Time At Least

 ## Introduction
-**NBA All Time At Least** is an interactive website designed for basketball enthusiasts.
-It allows users to explore NBA player statistics based on specific performance metrics like Points Per Game (PPG), Assists Per Game (APG), and Total Rebounds (TRB).
+**NBA All Time At Least** is an personal prject website designed for basketball heads.
+It allows users to explore NBA player statistics based on Points Per Game (PPG), Assists Per Game (APG), and Total Rebounds (TRB).

 ## Features
 - **Interactive Sliders:** Users can set minimum thresholds for PPG, APG, and TRB using sliders.